 So, when the itineraries come out, when should you book?
 As soon as possible.
 And not simply because there will be high demand, but also because Disney opens booking in tiers to different populations of loyal Disney and Disney Cruise Line fans.

-Platinum DCL Castaway Club members (those who have sailed on 10+ Disney cruises) and Disney Golden Oak Club Members (residents of Disney’s exclusive on-property luxury home development) get first crack at booking.
+Platinum DCL Castaway Club members (those who have sailed on 10+ Disney cruises) and Disney Golden Oak Club Members (residents of Disney’s exclusive on-property luxury home development) get the first crack at booking.
 Gold Castaway Club members (those who have sailed on 5+ Disney cruises) are next up, a day after Platinum.
 Silver Castaway Club members (those who have sailed on Disney at least once prior) and Disney Vacation Club members (Disney’s timeshare product) get advance booking a day after Gold Castaways.

 Following all those groups, Disney opens booking to the public.
 When Disney has special sailings (like their recent planned return to Hawaii) they have sometimes sold out to Platinum and Gold Castaway members before even opening to the general public.
 So, the earlier you book the more you save, and the better chance you’ll have booking unique Disney sailings.